quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 dependence.

-If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-routable DCIDs, and in extreme cases connection failure.
+If these assumptions are invalid, this specification is likely to lead to loss of packets that contain unroutable DCIDs, and in extreme cases connection failure.

 Some load balancers might inspect elements of the Server Name Indication (SNI)